 Di Liang is a doctoral student in the Department of Plant, Soil and Microbial Sciences and MSU’s Kellogg Biological Station.
 This summer, he is working to identify the soil microbial sources of the greenhouse gas nitrous oxide.
 It is his hope that knowing how these microbes contribute to N2O fluxes can offer additional greenhouse gas mitigation options.

 Because soil nitrification converts ammonia to nitrate (NO3–) and releases greenhouse gas N2O as a byproduct, it is an ecological process that directly influences agriculture ecosystems and links to climate-food-energy-water (CFEW) interactions.
 This nitrate is readily available for crop uptake, which supports food production.
 But it is also a water pollutant that can be easily leached out and negatively affects water quality, Liang said.
 Additionally, N2O has a global warming potential 300 times higher than CO2.

-“I review the ecological importance of soil nitrification and propose a new research to assess the net ecosystem services of soil nitrification,” Liang said.
+“I am reviewing the ecological importance of soil nitrification and proposing new research to assess the net ecosystem services of soil nitrification,” Liang said.

 “To better mitigate greenhouse gas emissions, understanding the linkage between microbial processes and water-energy-microbes interaction is critical,” Liang said.

 Liang’s adviser, Dr. G. Phillip Robertson, a University Distinguished Professor at the W.K.
 Kellogg Biological Station, believes Liang’s research could lead to changes in the interactions of the microbes that could mitigate climate change.

 “Di’s findings are contributing to our ability to acquire bioenergy funding.
 They also have, in aggregate, policy implications for agricultural greenhouse gas abatement,” Robertson said.
 “I believe his work has and will advance MSU’s efforts in environmental science.”